William Jennings Bryan Dorn

-William Jennings Bryan Dorn (April 14, 1916 – August 13, 2005) was a United States politician from South Carolina who represented the western part of the state in the United States House of Representatives from 1947 to 1949 and from 1951 to 1975 as a Democrat.
+William Jennings Bryan Dorn (April 14, 1916 – August 13, 2005) was an American politician.
+A member of the Democratic Party, he served as a U.S. representative from South Carolina's 3rd congressional district for a total of 26 years between 1947 and 1975.

 Early life

 Dorn was born near Greenwood, South Carolina on April 14, 1916, the son of Thomas Elbert and Pearl Griffith Dorn.
 Thomas Dorn was a school teacher, principal, and superintendent who hoped his son would have a political career, so he named the boy after William Jennings Bryan.
 Bryan Dorn attended the public schools of Greenwood and Greenwood High School, and became a farmer.
 He attended the University of South Carolina where he was a member of the Clariosophic Society.
 He was elected to the South Carolina House of Representatives in 1938 and to the South Carolina Senate in 1940.
 He served in the United States Army Air Forces in Europe during World War II.

+Dorn wrote, “My original plan was to run for the South Carolina House at age twenty-two, the South Carolina Senate at twenty-four, and the United States Congress when I was twenty-six years old….
+Then I planned to run for Governor at age thirty & the United States Senate before I was thirty-five. ...
+World War II & three and one-half years in the Army Air Corps changed by timetable, but not my ambitions.”
+In 1984, he told a newspaper, "I never intended to stay in Congress for 26 years if I could avoid it."